kamilashi/kamilashi.github.io/_posts/2025-05-07-snowpack-simulation.md

 <div style="height: 20px;"></div>

-For a snowpack of 5.8m in height and a uniform density of 20 kg/m^3 and temperature of -3 deg.
-C., the initial total pressure looks like this:
+For a snowpack with a height of 5.8 meters, a uniform density of 20 kg/m³, and a temperature of -3 °C, the initial total pressure is as follows:

 ![Alt text](/assets/images/snowsim/vis_start_pressure.png)
 *Pressure that exceeds the cell's hardness (enough for the snow to compress) is rendered into the green channell.*